7 Best Backpacking Boots in 2024

 This guide is exclusive to those in dire need of the best kicks built for extended journeys.
 So, whether you need something dependable on all fronts, a lightweight pair, or a boot that can tough it out there for months, we got you covered.

-To make this best-of-the-best selection a reality, we’ve thoroughly tested over 70 backpacking boots.
+To make this best-of-the-best selection a reality, we’ve thoroughly tested backpacking boots while out on our long hikes and inside our lab.
 We evaluated every result we acquired on our number of tests and we decided which stood out from the rest.
 Check out the top picks we selected in several categories!

 How we test hiking boots